 It’s not working — what do I do?

-When you first start taking an antidepressant, it often takes 2 to 3 weeks to start to feel the benefit, and 4 to 6 weeks to feel the full effect.
+Often you will start to feel better within 1 to 3 weeks of starting an antidepressant, but it can take 6 to 8 weeks to feel the full effect.
 If you are not feeling better within this time, go back to your doctor — your doctor might need to increase your dose or prescribe you another type of antidepressant.